pekkis/hardcore-react-training/README.md

 ## Installation

 Start by forking / cloning this repository.

+If you don't know how to use git, you should spend an hour to [https://guides.github.com/introduction/git-handbook/](learn the basics)!

-If you don't want to use git, just download it.
+If you really don't want to use git, just download the repo.

 `training` is the default branch that contains the starting point for our course.
 The `master` branch contains a fuller example application that might be